alemontn/alcochive/TO-DO.md

  * date last modified not yet implemented

- * sha256sum for archive integrity not yet implemeted

  * xattrs not yet implemented (no idea what they even are)

 ### CLI: